Precision diagnostics: Genomic sequencing in lymphoma diagnostics

-With recent advancements in genome sequencing and identification of mutations linking toward diagnosing lymphoma, more effect has been put into identifying key mutations and genetic aberrations to aid precision diagnostics for Lymphoma patients.
+With recent advancements in genome sequencing and the identification of mutations linking toward diagnosing lymphoma, more effect has been put into identifying key mutations and genetic aberrations to aid precision diagnostics for Lymphoma patients.
 Most lymphoma identities may be characterized by chromosome translocations, for example, follicular lymphoma (FL) t(14;18), diffuse large B cell lymphoma (DLBCL) t(8;14), and anaplastic large cell lymphoma (ALCL) t(2;5).
-Though these translocations are useful to identify lymphoma entities, translocations are not unique to each type of lymphoma.
+Though these translocations are useful for identifying lymphoma entities, translocations are not unique to each type of lymphoma.
 For instance, FL and DLBCL share translations of the 8th and 14th chromosomes.
 To address this problem, low-throughput and low-resolution methods such as Sanger sequencing and fluorescence in situ hybridization (FISH) is used alongside commercial probes to detect translocation on desired chromosomes.
 Despite the mutational landscape of multiple lymphomas being highly heterogenous, large-scale sequencing projects using higher definition resolution revealed more key mutations in different lymphomas.
 Next-generation sequencing (NGS) revealed several essential mutations for T cell-associated lymphoma: TET2, IDH2, and RHOA mutations are commonly observed in peripheral T cell lymphomas (PTCL), while STAT3 and STAT5B mutations are unique to large granular lymphocytic (LGL) leukemia.
 Furthermore, transcriptomics analysis and visualization techniques have revealed key cellular receptors and pathways to specify diagnostics further.
 NOTCH signaling pathway, T-cell Receptor (TCR) signaling pathways, and T-cell associated genes (Tet2, Dmnt3) were found to be prominent in T cell, and B cell-related lymphomas and helped to diagnose subtypes of PTCL.
-On the other hand, subtypes of DLBCL and display mutations associated with B cells change B cell receptor (BcR), NOTCH signalling pathway, Toll-like receptor (TLR), and NF-κB signalling cascade.
-Simply put, the increasing knowledge of genetic aberration in lymphoma, provides more information to design precision diagnostic tests for major and subtype lymphomas.
+On the other hand, subtypes of DLBCL and display mutations associated with B cells change B cell receptor (BcR), NOTCH signaling pathway, Toll-like receptor (TLR), and NF-κB signaling cascade.
+Simply put, the increasing knowledge of genetic aberration in lymphoma provides more information to design precision diagnostic tests for major and subtype lymphomas.